flashjaysan/GDquest-website/content/tutorial/game-design/godot/become-a-game-creator/first-steps-programming/index.md

-## Three resources to learn Python step by step
+## Trois ressources pour apprendre Python pas à pas

 I don't want to flood you with a long list of resources.
 Instead here's three that I like: two interactive courses which you can complete in your browser without having to download any tool and a free ebook that will help you automate repetitive tasks on your computer with Python.